 A collaborative installation by 62 international artists

-Collaborators are then tasked with “completing” this mask, in their own way.
-Art form, identity, style, experiences, history, aesthetic, nationality, and culture(s) are all explicitly invited to inform HOW they do so.
+Collaborators were then tasked with “completing” this mask, in their own way.
+Art form, identity, style, experiences, history, aesthetic, nationality, and culture(s) were all explicitly invited to inform HOW they did so.

-When they have finished, they each ship me their completed piece, which is then installed around a copy of the initial unfinished mask of the emotion they received.
+When they finished, they each shipped me their completed piece.
+These masks were then installed around other reactions to the initial unfinished mask of the emotion they received.

 In the 1960’s, a group of research psychologists including Paul Ekman put forward the idea that there were a set of facial expressions/emotions that were universally and consistently understood across all human cultures: fear, joy, surprise, anger, sadness, and disgust.